matthiasweiss/angular-quickswitch.nvim/README.md

 While there are similar plugins for NeoVim, e.g. [nvim-quick-switcher](https://github.com/Everduin94/nvim-quick-switcher) or [ngswitcher](https://github.com/softoika/ngswitcher.vim), I usually only use the shortcut to toggle between the class definition and template of an Angular component.
-However, since this project also serves as an experiment to get into NeoVim plugin development, I'll probably add the possibility to switch to all different files directly at some point.

 ## Installation

 [lazy.nvim](https://github.com/folke/lazy.nvim)